jfharden/terraform-template-renderer/README.md

 provider](https://www.terraform.io/docs/providers/external/data_source.html) to render arbitrarily complex templates, terraform passes in the variables to render as a json blob to stdin as described above and expects a json blob back.

+## ERB Template notes

+Trim mode is enabled and the trim character is a hyphen `-`.